Social Media Giants Sued For Helping ISIS

 Doesn't the Communications Decency Act give social media companies immunity in cases like this?

+So they'll finally shut down pizzerias for selling "cheese pizza" which, as we all know, is a code word for child porn?

 Good.
-Squeeze 'Em for All They Got (Score:2)
+Squeeze 'Em for All They Got (Score:2, Flamebait)

 golf clap (Score:2)